 What Causes Lower Back Pain?

 Lower back pain involves stiffness and decreased movement in the lower back.
 You might also have difficulty standing up straight.
-While acute low back pain lasts only a few
+While acute low back pain lasts only a few days to a few weeks, chronic back pain can last for months or longer.

 Lower back pain is the second most common reason for Americans to see a medical professional.
 The pain usually hits after you’ve picked up something heavy.
 It could also happen if you move suddenly or sit in one position for too long.
 This is because these actions cause sudden injury to the muscles and ligaments.
 Other things that can cause lower back pain include these: